The Easter ‘Blizzard’ in Rhode Island… 51 Years Later

-EAST PROVIDENCE, R.I. – (WPRI) Easter Sunday in 1970 started out pretty quietly, weather-wise.
+EAST PROVIDENCE, R.I.
+(WPRI) — Easter Sunday in 1970 started out pretty quietly, weather-wise.
 It was mainly cloudy in Southern New England.

-Those heading to sunrise services probably felt the pitter-patter of rain drops on their heads as a few light rain showers moved through the area.
-The Sun was even shining in some areas — it seemed like it was going to be a nice Easter Sunday.
+Early-risers heading to sunrise services probably felt the pitter-patter of raindrops on their heads as a few light rain showers moved through the area.
+The sun was even shining in some areas — it seemed like it was going to be a nice Easter Sunday.

 A little later in the morning, Southern New Englanders saw a drastic change in the weather.